kevinstuffandthings/timeboss/README.md

 The examples above are just samples.
 Try different periods, operators, etc.

 ### Shell
-To open an IRB shell for the broadcast calendar, use the `timeboss:broadcast_calendar:shell` rake task.
+To open an IRB shell for the broadcast calendar, use the `timeboss:calendars:broadcast:shell` rake task.
 You will find yourself in the context of an instantiated `TimeBoss::Calendars::Broadcast` object:
 ```bash
 $ rake timeboss:calendars:broadcast:shell